pahique/blockchain/NotaryServiceChainWS/README.md

 ```
 ## Testing

-To test code:
+In order to test code:

-1: Start the node app
+1. Start the node app
 ```
 node app.js
 ```

-2: The server will be listening at localhost, port 8000, and the Genesis block will be created automatically.
+2. The server will be listening at localhost, port 8000, and the Genesis block will be created automatically.

 Endpoints:
-      "http://localhost:8000/requestValidation" in order to request the message that will have to be signed, allowing the registration of a new star.
+      * "http://localhost:8000/requestValidation" in order to request the message that will have to be signed, allowing the registration of a new star.
-      "http://localhost:8000/message-signature/validate" in order to submit the signed message for validation.
+      * "http://localhost:8000/message-signature/validate" in order to submit the signed message for validation.
-      "http://localhost:8000/block" in order to POST a new block/star.
+      * "http://localhost:8000/block" in order to POST a new block/star.
-      "http://localhost:8000/block/{BLOCK_HEIGHT}" in order to get a block by its height.
+      * "http://localhost:8000/block/{BLOCK_HEIGHT}" in order to get a block by its height.
-      "http://localhost:8000/stars/hash:{HASH}" in order to get a block/star by its hash.
+      * "http://localhost:8000/stars/hash:{HASH}" in order to get a block/star by its hash.
-      "http://localhost:8000/stars/address:{ADDRESS}" in order to get all the blocks/stars related to a given address.
+      * "http://localhost:8000/stars/address:{ADDRESS}" in order to get all the blocks/stars related to a given address.
-      "http://localhost:8000/blockchain" in order to view all the blocks in the chain.
+      * "http://localhost:8000/blockchain" in order to view all the blocks in the chain.

-3: Access "http://localhost:8000/block/0" to view the Genesis block.
+3. Access "http://localhost:8000/block/0" to view the Genesis block.

-4: Send a request containing your address, in order to start the whole process of registering a new star:
+4. Send a request containing your address, in order to start the whole process of registering a new star:
 ```
 curl -X "POST" "http://localhost:8000/requestValidation" -H 'Content-Type: application/json; charset=utf-8' -d $'{
   "address": "mwhDF34CCjWdCEqP5hrfRE2ukyPXS6ZYeW"